 #4 Create a legacy

-Our marriage continues even after the children grow up and move out.
-We still have a chance to leave legacies even in new seasons of life.
+Your marriage continues even after the children grow up and move out.
+You still have a chance to leave legacies even in new seasons of life.
 What are you and your spouse passionate about?
 What can you do to affect the lives of other people?

 My husband and I are passionate about helping people grow in their relationships with each other and with God.
-Since our children are grown and mostly out of the house (one more college semester!), we have begun to focus on those burdens we have as part of our big picture.
+Since our children are grown and mostly out of the house, we have shifted focus from raising a family to what we see as part of our big picture.

 The causes you believe in are also part of the big picture of your marriage.
 Don’t get sidetracked by small things you wish were different in light of what you can accomplish for God and people who may be hurting.